DataSQRL/datasqrl.github.io/docs/reference/sqrl/learn.md

 The timestamp of a stream table determines how stream records are associated with a point on the timeline and how now advances in the data pipeline.

-In many cases, the DataSQRL compiler automatically determines the timestamp column based on the query or how the table is used.

-For stream tables that are imported from a data source, the timestamp is configured explicitly in the [source configuration](../../sources/overview).
+For stream tables that are imported from a data source, the timestamp is configured explicitly in the [source configuration](/docs/reference/sqrl/datasqrl-spec#tablejson).

 ### Time Synchronization